 The Feria del Rosario, on the other hand, is related to the culture in Fuengirola.
 The fair, which takes place during the second week of October, includes a religious pilgrimage that ends with paella and beer, as well as flamenco dances.
 Concerts are also available during the fair, with tickets being sold in the Casa de la Cultura .

 Cuisine in Fuengirola

-Thanks to the foreign and local tourists’ influence, Fuengirola relies on a wide variety of restaurants that are specialised both in local and international cuisine.
+Apart from knowing what to see in Fuengirola, you must know what to eat here.
+Fuengirola relies on a wide variety of restaurants that are specialised both in local and international cuisine.
 Among the most renowned dishes of the Spanish and Andalusian culture, you can find the espetos de sardinas, the pescaíto frito, gazpacho and ajoblanco.

 More data about Fuengirola

 - Inhabitants: 82,585 (2021)